oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/domain-lifecycle/introspection.md

 {{% notice note %}} Changes to configuration overrides distributed to running WebLogic Server instances can only take effect if the corresponding WebLogic configuration MBean attribute is "dynamic".
 For instance, the Data Source "passwordEncrypted" attribute is dynamic while the "Url" attribute is non-dynamic.
 {{% /notice %}}

+#### Distributing changes to running Model in Image domains

+The operator supports rerunning the introspector in order to propagate [model updates]({{<relref "/userguide/managing-domains/model-in-image/runtime-updates.md">}}) to a running Model in Image domain.